 What’s the deal?
 Think the Grand Budapest Hotel.

-What to drink: The Separate But Together, an extravagant mix that’s best sipped in the jacuzzi.
+What should I drink?
+The Separate But Together, an extravagant mix that’s best sipped in the jacuzzi.

 If Wes Anderson ever passed through Paris – hi Wes, if you’re reading – we’d recommend he go straight to Serpent à Plume.
 Tucked away beneath the Place des Vosges arcades, this hybrid cocktail bar, book shop, art gallery and pyjama shop (don’t ask) is a winning combination of quirky, kitsch and elegant, just like Anderson’s films.
 The bar’s downstairs.